IBM/tag-based-push-notifications/README.md

 </code></pre>

 ### 8.6 Specify the Facebook AppID and Google clientID in the Ionic App

-Install the Cordova and Ionic Facebook plugin using following commands
+1. Install the Cordova and Ionic Facebook plugin using following commands (Python2 is a pre-requisite)

-$ cd &lt;IonicAppDirectory&gt;
+$ cd IonicMobileApp/
 $ ionic cordova plugin add cordova-plugin-facebook4 --variable APP_ID="your_appid_from_step7" --variable APP_NAME="your application name"
 $ npm install --save @ionic-native/facebook
+Note: If you get a message "Looks like a fresh checkout!" please go ahead and type Yes to install the project dependencies.
+This might take a few minutes.

-Install the Cordova and Ionic GooglePlus plugin using following commands
+2. Install the Cordova and Ionic GooglePlus plugin using following commands

 $ ionic cordova plugin add cordova-plugin-googleplus --variable REVERSED_CLIENT_ID="reverseclientid_from_step7"
 $ npm install --save @ionic-native/google-plus

+Note : The ```REVERSED_CLIENT_ID``` is the reverse form of the google webclientID obtained in step7.
+For example, if the webClientID is '0123456789-pr0123fhv2efj4635ertkgbn14tda2ha.apps.googleusercontent.com', then the REVERESED_CLIENT_ID will be 'com.googleusercontent.apps.0123456789-pr0123fhv2efj4635ertkgbn14tda2ha'

-After the facebook and googleplus plugins are installed, check if the Facebook App ID and Google webclientID obtained in [step 7](#7-register-android-app-with-google-and-facebook-for-social-login) are present in the config.xml file as shown below
+3. After the facebook and googleplus plugins are installed, check if the Facebook App ID and Google webclientID obtained in [step 7](#7-register-android-app-with-google-and-facebook-for-social-login) are present in the config.xml file as shown below

 ```
 <plugin name="cordova-plugin-facebook4" spec="^1.9.1">